When apasses through all of the stages of the law-making process in the and receives , it becomes a law and is called an Act.

 Proposals for public services, such as education and healthcare.state their policies in their election manifestos.
 Government Departments and also develop and implement policies.

 A group of people with similar views about how a country or region should be run.
 They try to get members elected so that they will have the power to influence decisions and.

 A chairperson.
-The other UK devolved institutions – the Scottish Parliament and Welsh Assembly – also use this term as anothername for the Speaker.
+The other UK devolved institutions – the Scottish Parliament and Welsh Assembly – use this term, rather than Speaker.